shangjingbo1226/AutoPhrase/README.md

 ## New Features

-* No Human Effort.
+* **No Human Effort**.
 We are using the distant training based on the quality phrases in knowledge bases to generate labels.
-* Support Multiple Languages: English, Spanish, and Chinese.
+* **Support Multiple Languages: English, Spanish, and Chinese**.
 The language in the input will be automatically detected.
-* High Accuracy.
+* **High Accuracy**.
 Precision and recall are improved over our previous work SegPhrase, because context-aware phrasal segmentation considering POS tags has been developed and single-word phrases are modeled systematiaclly.
-* High Efficiency.
+* **High Efficiency**.
 A better indexing and an almost lock-free parallelization are implemented, which lead to both running time speedup and memory saving.

 ## Related GitHub Repository